Leave of Absence

 Transfer of Credit from Other Institutions

 The Bowdoin degree certifies that a student has completed a course of study that meets standards established by the faculty.
 It is normally expected that all of a student’s coursework after matriculation will be completed either at Bowdoin or in an approved semester- or year-long off-campus study program.
-(More information about such programs can be found in the section on Off-Campus Study.)
+(More information about such programs can be found in the section on Off-Campus Study on page 38.)

 Apart from taking courses at Bowdoin or in approved off-campus study programs, the College recognizes that there may be rare occasions when it would serve a student’s educational interests to take courses elsewhere for credit toward the Bowdoin degree.
 In such cases, the work done elsewhere should represent a standard of achievement comparable to what is expected at Bowdoin in a field of study characteristic of the liberal arts.

 A student may transfer a cumulative total of no more than four credits from study in summer school programs from four-year accredited colleges/universities.
 The College does not regularly grant credit for work completed through two-year institutions, correspondence courses, or abbreviated winter terms (“Jan Plans”) or their equivalent at other times of the year.
 The College does not grant credit for professional or vocational study at other institutions.
 Credit is not granted for courses taken elsewhere during the academic year except in special circumstances and with the prior approval of the Recording Committee.